Towards Generalizable Robotic Manipulation in Dynamic Environments: Additional Quantitative Experiments

-The main paper reports the average performance metrics across all 35 tasks.
-This section presents the complete evaluation results for each individual task.
-We provide two additional sets of experimental results.~\tab{tab:dy_full} shows the detailed performance comparison between our approach and all baseline methods on 35 dynamic tasks.
-We also include comprehensive data for four transfer evaluation settings.~\tab{tab:robotwin-ss},~\tab{tab:robotwin-sd},~\tab{tab:robotwin-ds}, and~\tab{tab:robotwin-dd} detail the full results for the static-to-static, static-to-dynamic, dynamic-to-static, and dynamic-to-dynamic scenarios respectively.
+The main paper reports average performance across all 35 tasks.
+Below we provide the complete per-task breakdown to facilitate detailed analysis.~\tab{tab:dy_full} presents the performance of \dymethod and all baseline methods on each of the 35 dynamic tasks.
+We additionally report results for four cross-domain transfer settings using the RoboTwin benchmark:~\tab{tab:robotwin-ss} (static$\to$static),~\tab{tab:robotwin-sd} (static$\to$dynamic),~\tab{tab:robotwin-ds} (dynamic$\to$static), and~\tab{tab:robotwin-dd} (dynamic$\to$dynamic).